keith-hall/Showcase_CSharp_MunicipalityTaxSchedule/README.md

 It has been designed so that as long as it parses successfully, even if there are failures when inserting the records, it will show the status of each line item.
 Although, it is worth noting that the first unexpected failure (i.e. not just that the tax record already exists) will cause it to stop attempting to insert the other records.

-To give an example, this can be seen when using a file with the contents:
+To give an example, this can be seen when using a file with the following contents (note the duplication of the yearly schedule):

 ```
 Vilnius|Yearly|2016-01-01|0.2